From Models To Experiments: Shallow Recurrent Decoder Networks on the DYNASTY Experimental Facility: Introduction

 \section{Introduction}

-Fast, accurate and reliable \textit{digital twin} of nuclear and nuclear-related engineering plants \cite{Grieves_DT} are of growing interest in the nuclear community \cite{mohanty_development_2021} as an innovative way of monitoring and controlling a nuclear power plant.
-One of the key capabilities of models comprising a digital twin should be to infer the high-dimensional state of the system from sparse sensor measurements \cite{argaud_sensor_2018}.
-Furthermore, such models have to be accurate and quick to solve so that the digital twin can be used in online monitoring, control or sensitivity analysis.
-Thus, an important property desired in digital twins is the ability to handle data coming from the physical system and combine their information with the background knowledge of mathematical models to, on one hand, account for un-modelled physics in the latter, and on the other hand, account for unseen phenomena in the former \cite{haik_real-time_2023, riva2024multiphysics}.
+Fast, accurate, and reliable \textit{digital twin} of nuclear and nuclear-related engineering plants \cite{Grieves_DT} are a topic of growing interest in the nuclear community \cite{10967494, en14144235, MENGYAN2024110491, mohanty_development_2021}, as they offer an innovative way of monitoring and controlling a nuclear power plant.
+Despite the absence of a unique definition, there is strong agreement that one of the key capabilities of models comprising a digital twin should be to infer the high-dimensional state of the system from sparse sensor measurements \cite{argaud_sensor_2018, cheng_efficient_2024, gong_efficient_2022}.
+Furthermore, such models must be accurate and computationally easy to solve, so that they can be utilized in online monitoring, control, or sensitivity analysis scenarios.
+Thus, an important property desired in digital twins is the ability to handle data coming from the physical system and combine their information with the background knowledge of mathematical models to, on one hand, account for un-modelled physics in the latter, and on the other hand, account for unobservable phenomena in the former \cite{haik_real-time_2023, riva2024multiphysics}.